K-Kelsey/HW4_CodeQuiz/README.md

 >When the start button is clicked, you will be prompted with a series of five questions with a timer starting at 45sec.
 >Once an answer has been chosen, there will be a display feature either indicating the right answer was chosen or that the wrong answer was chosen.
 >If in the event that a wrong answer was chosen, the timer will be subtracted by 5sec and your score will be deducted by 10.
 >Once the quiz is complete, you will be asked to enter your initals to save your highscore!
+To restart the quiz, you will need to refresh the homepage via the icon placed in the top-left of your browser.
 >Enjoy!

 Here is a sample of how the website will look: